marcoguerri/marcoguerri.github.io/_drafts/2016-05-19-mp30-data-corruption.markdown

 in software the checksum of the packet and sets *skb->ip_summed* to *CHECKSUM_NONE*, which notifies the NIC that the checksum must not be recalculated in hardware.
-On line 20 and 21, the packet that has been chosen for corruption has a random bit flipped within the linear buffer of the sk_buff (i.e. modulo *skb_headlen()*.
+On line 20 and 21, the packet that has been chosen for corruption has a random bit flipped within the linear buffer of the sk_buff (i.e. modulo *skb_headlen()*).
 The paged data of the sk_buff is not considered for the corruption (I guess to keep things simple).
 \\
-However, this tool did not provide enough control for the test I wanted to perform, hence the decision to write a simple <a href="https://github.com/marcoguerri/packet-mangle" target="_blank">
+This capability of the Linux kernel did not provide enough control for the test I wanted to perform, hence the decision to write a simple <a href="https://github.com/marcoguerri/packet-mangle" target="_blank">
 netfilter kernel module</a>, which registers a callback to the *NF_INET_POST_ROUTING* hook.
 The code acts in a very similar way as the netem discipline:

-  * it for a specific pattern in the application level payload.
+  * it looks for a specific pattern in the application level payload.
 Again for simplicity non-linear sk_buffs are ignored
   * it calculates the checksum before the corruption.
 The code operates at layer two just before the queue discipline, therefore the *sk_buff* is complete